john-fante/john-fante/README.md

 ### Hi there 👋

 Hi, I am Ekin from Istanbul.
 I am a <b>Machine Learning Engineer </b> (actually I have a bachelor's degree in Electronics and Communication Engineering).
-In general, my research topics are <b>MLOps/AIOps</b> and <b>Evolutionary Algorithms </b> (genetic algorithm, artificial bee colony algorithm etc.).
+In general, my research topics are <b>MLOps/AIOps, Agentic AI</b> and <b>Evolutionary Algorithms </b>.

 I have been interested in image processing since 2020, and machine learning since 2021.
 It is my code portfolio.